 Q. If I post, can I give permission to some people to use the property?

 A. Yes.
 Permission may be granted to specific individuals.
 For the landowner's convenience, the Department provides, free of charge, small "ASK permission symbols" which can be attached to posted signs to provide a visual indicator that permission for access may be granted.

 Q. Is written permission from the person posting necessary?

 A. No, but written permission bars prosecution of trespass.
 Some landowners find written permission a convenient way to get to know guests, and to keep track of them.
 They write simple notes or make homemade forms.
 DEC also provides free blank Landowner Permission Record forms for granting permission.

-ASK Permission stickers, a brochure explaining the program, Landowner Permission forms, and information about fish and wildlife conservation are available free from DEC regional Wildlife offices, or NYSDEC, Albany, NY 12233-4754
+ASK Permission brochures (PDF, 801 KB) explaining the program, Landowner Permission forms, ASK Permission stickers, and information about fish and wildlife conservation are available free from DEC regional Wildlife offices, or NYSDEC, Albany, NY 12233-4754

 Q. Is it legal to hunt, fish or trap adjacent to posted property?